JAlexRomano/Track-Faceoff/README.md

 ## 🚀 Features
 - Use the 'make' command to compile if on a unix-based OS.
 Otherwise, run the Windows exe in bin
-    - Note: running 'make' will delete the windows exe
 - Input your songs with a text file (via command line argument)
 - The program randomly selects pairs of songs for you to choose your preferred one
 - After enough comparisons, it outputs a full ranking from 1st place to last place